 - 1 egg white

 - 2 cups sugar

 - 16 oz can pumpkin puree

-- Preheat the oven to 350℉ and prepare your muffin pan.
+- Preheat the oven to 350 degrees F and prepare your muffin pan.
 Either line it with paper cups or use a nonstick spray.

-- Mix the butter, sugar, and molasses in you mixer with a paddle attachment.
+- Mix the butter, sugar, and molasses in your mixer with a paddle attachment.
 Gradually add the eggs on low speed making sure each egg is incorporated before adding the next one.
 Add the orange juice and pumpkin.
-It’ll look like it curdled, but it’s all good.
+It’ll look like it has curdled, but it’s all good.

-- Combine all the dry goods and gradually add them into the batter.
+- Combine all the dry ingredients and gradually add them into the batter.
 Mix them just until incorporated.